 - Help your child by holding the sheet of paper in front of the glass so that the rainbow can be easily seen.

-- The sunlight will pass through the water in the glass and refract (bend), forming many different colors on the sheet on the surface.
+- The sunlight will pass through the water in the glass and refract (bend), forming many different colors on the surface of the sheet.

-- Encourage your child to experiment by holding the glass of water at different heights and angles and watch for sunlight bouncing off the mirror.
+- Encourage your child to experiment by holding the glass of water at different heights and angles while she watches for sunlight bouncing off the mirror.

 What's Going on Here?

-The water in the glass bent the sunlight and when the light is bent, it breaks up into the different colors of the rainbow.
+The water in the glass bent the sunlight.
+When the light is bent, it breaks up into the different colors of the rainbow.
 This process is called refraction and it's how white sunlight creates a rainbow on the paper.
-After it rains, lots of small drops are still in the air and when sunlight hits the drops, the light bends to make a rainbow.
+After it rains, lots of small drops are still in the air and as sunlight hits the drops, the light bends to make a rainbow.